NotANewt/good_readme_generator/README.md

 ## Tests

-You can test this application by entering unexpected characters into the city input.
+You can test this application by attempting to input incorrect or unexpected inputs for inquirer questions.

 ## Questions